stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 default, MySQL permits various types of invalid data to be entered.

 # Other Useful Desktop Applications for Developers #

-macOS has a double identity - it is both a UNIX operating system, and a proprietary graphical desktop system.
-This enables it to host a broad range of products from both strands of software development.

 * Office suite: [LibreOffice](http://www.libreoffice.org/)
 * Virtual machine management: [VirtualBox](http://www.virtualbox.org/)